Magic: The Gathering: Secret Lair

+Universes Beyond

+The Universes Beyond series has been used to bring more crossover properties into Magic such as Warhammer 40,000 and The Lord of the Rings.
+Whereas Secret Lair sets may only consist of a few cards that may be unplayable under normal rules, Universes Beyond sets include dozens of cards, including Commander decks and booster packs, and their cards are play-legal and usable in most Magic gameplay formats.
+Universes Beyond sets for Doctor Who, and Jurassic Park were released in 2024.
+In 2025, in addition to sets based on Final Fantasy and Spider-Man, all future Universes Beyond sets will be made legal to play in all formats.
+Sets based on video games Fallout and Assassin's Creed, were released as well.
+Wizards has also partnered with Marvel Comics to bring several "tent-pole" sets featuring Marvel characters to the game, starting with a Spider-Man themed set, which was released in 2025, and continuing with a Marvel Super Heroes set, scheduled for June 2026.

+Dungeons & Dragons

-Additionally, Wizards has continued to develop a strong connection between the Magic and the Dungeons & Dragons (D&D) universes.
+Wizards has continued to develop a strong connection between the Magic and the Dungeons & Dragons (D&D) universes, also owned by Wizards of the Coast.
 Greg Tito, Wizards of the Coast Senior Communications Manager, said that "there is a huge crossover between Magic players and D&D players".
 In July 2021, a D&D themed set expansion, Adventures in the Forgotten Realms, was released; it is based on the Forgotten Realms campaign setting.
 Separately, elements of Magic have been brought into the role-playing game.
-The first such official crossover was a D&D campaign setting book for the plane of Ravnica, a Magic expansion introduced in 2005 and 2006 and later revisited in the 2018 expansion Guilds of Ravnica.
-Guildmasters' Guide to Ravnica was also published in 2018 to correspond with the newer Magic expansion's release.
+The first such official crossover was a D&D campaign setting book for the plane of Ravnica, a Magic expansion introduced in 2005 and 2006 and later revisited in the 2018 expansion Guilds of Ravnica.Guildmasters' Guide to Ravnica was also published in 2018 to correspond with the newer Magic expansion's release.
 A second campaign setting book, Mythic Odysseys of Theros (2020), introduced the plane of Theros to D&D and corresponded with the 2020 Theros Beyond Death expansion.
 Strixhaven: A Curriculum of Chaos (2021) introduces the 2021 Magic expansion as a D&D campaign setting; it was released in December 2021.